Academic Centers and Institutes

 Straus Thinking and Learning Center

-The Straus Thinking and Learning Center serves as an integral component of the Dyson College of Arts and Sciences’ mission to provide all Pace students with a general education that fosters a community of learners among faculty and students.
-The Center will assist faculty in creating, developing, and teaching innovative Core courses that: incorporate interactive learning methodologies; are focused on student learning outcomes; foster critical thinking skills; and link content, pedagogy, competencies, collaborative learning, and reflection.
-The Center’s activities include: seminars, workshops, discussions, teaching circles, conferences, and co-sponsored programs with groups interested in strengthening the general education experience of all Pace students.
+The Straus Thinking and Learning Center serves as an integral component of the Dyson College of Arts and Sciences’ mission to provide all Pace students with an education that fosters a community of learners among faculty and students.
+The Center will assist faculty in creating, developing, and teaching innovative courses that: incorporate interactive learning methodologies; focus on student learning outcomes; foster critical thinking skills; and link content, pedagogy, competencies, collaborative learning, and reflection.
+The Center will work with faculty and students to develop electronic portfolios for advancing student success, deepening learning, highlighting effective outcomes assessment, and promoting high impact practices, such as writing enhanced courses, undergraduate research, capstone courses and learning communities.
+Activities include: seminars, workshops, discussions, teaching circles, conferences, and co-sponsored programs with groups interested in strengthening the liberal arts and sciences educational experience of all Pace students.

 Journal of the International Natural Law Society published by Pace University Press has brought together essays by a group of distinguished scholars from the disciplines of law, philosophy, and political science.